rustoscript/js.rs-parser/README.md

 js.rs — Parser
 ==============

-This is the parser for js.rs, a sever-side interpreter for JavaScript being developed in Rust (WIP).
+This is the parser for [js.rs](https://github.com/rustoscript/js.rs), a sever-side interpreter for JavaScript currently being developed in Rust.
 It uses `lalrpop` as a parser generator.

-Currently, only basic arithmetic expressions (addition, multiplication, and subtraction, and parenthetical grouping) for ints and floats are supported.
+Currently, it supports arithmetic expressions, variable declaration and assignment, and both pre- and post-incrementation/decrementation with `++` and `--`.
+The only values it currently can parse are numbers and `undefined`.

 AST
 ---

 The type definitions for the AST can be found in `src/ast.rs`.
-Since arithmetic instructions are the only things implemented right now, the only typs are `Exp` and `BinOp`.
+These types currently include expression (`Exp`), binary operators (`BinOp`), and statements (`Stmt`);

 Parsing
 -------

-Currently the only parsing function generated is `parse_Exp`, which takes a `&str` and returns an `Exp` (wrapped in a `Result`).
+The two generated parser functions are `parse_Stmt` and `parse_Exp`, each of which both returns `Result` wrapping its respective AST value.